QuentinRa/blog.quentinra.dev/special/ilo/figures/idea.md

 Remove the file `RunAllTests.java` since you won't need it and it makes things hard.
-It's an useless class because we will run our tests using Intellij and not some java class.
+It's a useless class because we will run our tests using Intellij and not some java class.

 <hr class="sr">